 4) Why didn't my child have a kindergarten teacher for Camp Kinder-Kool?

 The vast majority of the teachers at Camp Kinder-Kool are kindergarten teachers or have taught kindergarten and/or Camp Kinder-Kool in the past.
 In addition, your child will rotate through all the K classrooms several times a week, and will be able to meet all the teachers in our program.

-While there are families who use our camp as a final readiness evaluation, THE MAIN PURPOSE OF THE CAMP IS TO EASE THE TRANSITION FROM PRE-SCHOOL INTO KINDERGARTEN AND TO ESTABLISH FRIENDSHIPS.
+While there are families who use our camp as a final readiness evaluation, THE MAIN PURPOSE OF THE CAMP IS TO EASE THE TRANSITION FROM PRE-SCHOOL INTO KINDERGARTEN, TO ESTABLISH FRIENDSHIPS AND TO INTRODUCE CHILDREN TO AN ELEMENTARY SCHOOL CAMPUS.
 Documenting how each student did each day is beyond the scope of this camp.
-However, if you DO have readiness concerns about your child, or specific questions, I encourage you to set up a time to speak with your child's teacher in the beginning days of camp.
-The end of the camp day is the optimal time for scheduling a meeting.